octopus-me/Specialization_Data_Science_Python/README.md

 # Introduction to Data Science with Python Course

-Welcome to the Introduction to Data Science with Python!
+This is Introduction to Data Science with Python!
 This README serves as an overview of the course, which is the gateway to the Python and Data Science Specialization.
-Here, you'll find key information about the course structure, objectives, and why Python is the chosen language for this journey.
+Here's to find key information about the course structure, objectives, and why Python is the chosen language for this journey.

 ## Course Overview